abrahamt17/Music-manager-with-RESTapi/README.md

 ## Features

-- Fetch songs from from RESTAPI using redux-saga
-- Add new songs to the list
-- Edit existing songs
-- Delete songs from the list
-- View the list of songs with the ability to show more/less

-## Features

 - Fetch songs from an a jsonplaceholder (RESTApi)
 - Add new songs to the list
 - Edit existing songs